-Summer holidays in Schladming – Dachstein is perfect for everyone enjoying nature, great hiking paths, outdoor summer sport and adrenalin too.
+Summer holidays in Schladming – Dachstein are perfect for everyone enjoying nature, great hiking paths, outdoor summer sport and adrenalin too.

 When we heard that tourism in Austria brings more visitors during the summer than during winter, we were truly surprised.
 After all, we mostly know Austria because of its splendid ski areas and other winter fun activities.
 But the fact is that summer has been inviting tourists because of its historical towns and cities and also because of its amazing nature.